 - Add corn and stir.

 - Add the chicken stock and a little water if necessary.

 - Cover the pan with a glass lid and bring to a boil on medium-high heat.

 - Once it boils, reduce the heat to a simmer.
 Watch the rice.
 When you can no longer see any water, turn the heat to “low”.

-- After 20 minutes, taste the rice and see if it’s too dry.
-If it is, add more water and set the burner on low until absorbed.
+- After 15 minutes, taste the rice and see if it’s too dry.
+If it is, add more water and leave the burner on low until absorbed.
 If it’s too wet, cook a little longer.